mw0/gcp/readme.md

 Now that I am looking at general techniques for inferring meaning from data, I ask the question of how to find anomalies automatically.
 I've long wanted to work with deep convolution neural networks (DCNNs), so images are a natural, but far from exhaustive, choice of subject matter.

-The [app linked here](http://www.rustytrephine.info "Try this App!") shows examples of images that have been processed through a DCNN, and returns those with the 10 highest scores computed by an anomaly algorithm.
+The [app linked here](http://www.rustytrephine.info "Try this App! ") shows examples of images that have been given anomaly scores indicating how much they differ from the overall collection of photos provided.
-To be more specific, high-level feature weights are extracted from the back end of the DCNN, and fed into an Isolation Forest routine.
-Those found to be least like the bulk of the photos in the collection are listed.
+To be more specific, a batch of images are fed into a deep convolution neural network (DCNN), and high-level feature weights are extracted from it.
+These in turn are fed into an Isolation Forest anomaly algorithm, and those images with the highest scores are displayed.

-It would be too easy to cherry pick results, so you also have the option of trying it out yourself with photos you upload.
+It would be too easy to cherry pick results, so you also have the option of trying it out yourself with photos that you upload.

 ## Outline:
 * Isolation Forest